drpetersonfernandes/SimpleLauncher/SimpleLauncher/parameters.md

 **Fullscreen Parameter:** --fullscreen<br>

 This emulator is available for Windows-x64.<br>
-This emulator requires a BIOS file to run this system.
+This emulator requires a BIOS file to run this system.<br>
+You can download this emulator on the [Official Website](https://github.com/SourMesen/Mesen2).<br>

 .